hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

-Four-dimensionalism therefore suggests an extreme version of Nietzsche's doctrine of eternal recurrence: we are, and will always, live all moments of our life simultaneously, but with the impression of "nowness" and temporal succession by virtue of the physical properties of brain states.
+Four-dimensionalism therefore suggests an extreme version of Nietzsche's doctrine of eternal recurrence: we are, and will always, live all moments of our life simultaneously.
-But these brain states are tied together coherently, like the oscillating particles in a wave, and can transmit a continued sense of personal identity into the future.
+These brain states are tied together coherently, like the oscillating particles in a wave, and transmit a sense of personal identity into the future.

 I find it comforting to think that death is not the final and irrevocable destruction of my brain slice, but just another point